sopra-fs23-group-40/Server/Contributions.md

 ### Justin Verhoek
 small bug fix and creation of test for canPlacePiece method https://github.com/sopra-fs23-group-40/Server/issues/41

+Created an effect to change the button-colors to one of the 4 colors when hovering them https://github.com/sopra-fs23-group-40/Client/issues/47

 Created the tests for the GameController endpoints https://github.com/sopra-fs23-group-40/Server/issues/101